 No more than 50% of the course credits required for a degree at Coe will be accepted in transfer from 2-year colleges.
-A maximum of 16 credits will be accepted as transfer credit from 2-year regionally accredited institutions.
+A maximum of 16 credits (junior standing) will be accepted as transfer credit from the sum of 2-year regionally accredited institutions plus AP/IB scores.
 Transfer students who complete a regionally accredited A.A. degree program or a regionally accredited college-parallel A.S. degree program will be accorded junior status (16 course credits) at Coe.
 Transfer students who complete an A.A., A.S., or A.A.S. degree from a regionally accredited institution with which Coe has a specific articulation agreement will be awarded credit consistent with that agreement.

+Four-Year College Credit

+A maximum of 24 credits (senior standing) will be accepted as transfer credit from the sum of 4-year regionally accredited institutions, plus 2-year regionally accredited institutions, plus AP/IB scores.
+For information on post-baccalaureate students, see p.
+21.

 European Credit Transfer System (ECTS)

 ECTS credits are a relative rather than an absolute measure of student workload.
 They specify how much of a year’s workload a course unit represents at the institution or department allocating the credits.
 ECTS is thus based on a full student workload and not limited to contact hours only.